RapidataAI/rapidata-python-sdk/docs/quickstart_compare.md

 # Quickstart Compare Guide
 Directly ask real humans to compare your data.
 This guide will show you how to create a compare order using the Rapidata API.

-We will create an order, specify the compare critery we want to have, as well as upload the data we want to compare.
+We will create an order, specify the compare criteria we want to have, as well as upload the data we want to compare.

 Our annotators will then label the data according to the criteria we provided.